Opel Astra: Stock Car Brazil

 The season of 2005 also joined the history of Stock Car.
 In addition to the category becoming multi - the first time the Mitsubishi Lancer ran alongside the Chevrolet Astra, on 30 October 2005, 40 cars with Stock Car V8 engines performed an unprecedented race outside of Brazil worth points for the championship.
 It was a round to the side of TC 2000, the main category of Argentina and in July had run in Curitiba (Autodromo Internacional de Curitiba).
 The Autódromo Juan y Oscar Gálvez got a crowd of 70,000 people.
 Giuliano Losacco was the winner, with Mateus Greipel second and Luciano Burti third.

 The engine was a V8 Chevrolet 350 imported from the United States by JL, similar to that used in Busch Series, the second category of NASCAR, equal and limited to 450 hp.
-The automaker GM was now sponsoring the category, providing the fairing of the Astra, making room for other manufacturers to enter the category with a low investment.
+The automaker GM was sponsoring the category, providing the fairing of the Astra, making room for other manufacturers to enter the category with a low investment.